 This varies by toddler, but be prepared for at least a few nights of Baby crying and asking for a pacifier.
 Just remember that even if Baby is upset, that doesn’t mean that she won&;t get used to life without the pacifier.
 A few rough nights is worth breaking the habit when you know your toddler is ready for life without her favorite comfort object.

 - How to do this: Understand that if Baby cries or is upset, she is just adjusting to this new stage.
 Give her a little extra love and remind her why the pacifier is gone and how great it is that her toy is here now, instead.

 Weaning is worth it in the long run

 A lot of parents dread the pacifier-weaning stage of toddlerhood.
-If Baby and his toddler are closer than PB&J, you might be dreading this stage, too.
+If Baby and her toddler are closer than PB&J, you might be dreading this stage, too.
 But if you follow the steps above, you might be pleasantly surprised by how quickly Baby adjusts to this new pacifier-free lifestyle.
-If things are a little rocky at first, you can be sure that Baby will only need a few days to get used to things, and once these days have passed, he will start to develop new and better ways to de-stress.
+If things are a little rocky at first, you can be sure that Baby will only need a few days to get used to things, and once these days have passed, she will start to develop new and better ways to de-stress.
 All toddlers have to give up the pacifier eventually, but you can make the process a little more positive for Baby.